gdsfactory/gdsfactory/README.md

 ![](https://i.imgur.com/v4wpHpg.png)

-gdsfactory is an [EDA (electronics/photonic design automation)](https://en.wikipedia.org/wiki/Electronic_design_automation) tool to Layout Integrated Circuits.
+gdsfactory is an [EDA (electronics design automation)](https://en.wikipedia.org/wiki/Electronic_design_automation) tool to Layout Integrated Circuits.

 It is based on [phidl](https://github.com/amccaugh/phidl) and [gdspy](https://github.com/heitzmann/gdspy) and provides you with functions to build your GDSII components, PDKs and masks for different foundries.